Getting Started

 Jobs may be started and stopped manually by using the start

-and stop commands, usually installed into /sbin.
+commands, usually installed into /sbin

-# start tty1 tty1 (start) running, process 7490 active # stop tty1 tty1 (stop) running, process 7490 killed
+# start tty1 tty1 start/running, process 7490 # stop tty1 tty1 stop/running, process 7490

 status

-The status of any job may be queried by using the status command,
+The status of any job may be queried by using the status

-again usually installed into /sbin.
-It takes a list of job
+again usually installed into /sbin

-names and outputs the current status of each.
+and outputs the current status.

-# status tty1 tty1 (stop) waiting # start tty1 tty1 (start) running, process 4418 # status tty1 tty1 (start) running, process 4418
+# status tty1 tty1 stop/waiting # start tty1 tty1 start/running, process 4418 # status tty1 tty1 start/running, process 4418

-whether the job was last started (start) or last stopped
+whether the job was last started (start

-(stop); the next word is the current state of the job and
+); the next word is the current state of the job and

 finally the process id (if any) is given.